SANNNNN-123/TikTok_Downloader/README.md

 ## Description

 There is no official TikTok API.
-Thus writing script to scrape user videos metadata Simple UI that allows users extract metadata from TikTok user profiles and downloading the data in various formats.
+Thus writing script to scrape user videos metadata Simple website and visualization that allows users extract metadata from TikTok user profiles and downloading the data in various formats.

 ## Technologies Used

 - Python 3.12
 - Flask
-- yt-dlp
+- Playwright, yt-dlp
 - HTML/CSS/JavaScript
 - Docker